artem-artiukhov/micro-pipe/README.md

 `pip install -e .`

-and Python pick up data from `requirements.txt` file and install `aiohttp`.
+and this command picks up data from `requirements.txt` file and install `aiohttp` into environment where you're in.

 #### HOW TO RUN

 - `cd` to a folder where you downloaded this repository;
 - make sure you have internet connection established;
-- run `app.py`.
+- run `app.py` typing `$./app.py` from repository folder.

-You do not need to care about database setup, as this project uses lightweight built-in `sqlite` datebase.
+You do not need to care about database setup, as this project uses lightweight built-in `sqlite3` datebase.

 Enjoy!